-Besides precise accurate predictions, sometimes also ac-5 curate modelling of prediction uncertainty matters for DSM studies (e.g. for mapping temporal changes of soil carbon and nutrients stocks).
-Quantile regression forest (Meinshausen, 2006), an extension of RF, estimates the quantiles of the distributions $Y(s)|\mathbf{x}(s)$ and provides prediction intervals di-10 rectly.
+Besides accurate predictions, accurate modelling of prediction uncertainty sometimes also matters for DSM (e.g. for mapping temporal changes in soil carbon and nutrients stocks).
+Quantile regression forest (Meinshausen, 2006), an extension of RF, estimates the quantiles of the distributions $Y(\mathbf{s})|\mathbf{x}(\mathbf{s})$ and provides prediction intervals directly.
 Prediction intervals can also easily be constructed for predictions by EDK, (G)LM and GAM, as long as the uncertainty arising from model building is ignored.
 To take the effect of model building properly into account one resorts best to bootstrapping (Davison and Hinkley, 1997, Sect.
 6.3.3).
-15 Bootstrapping is also useful to model prediction uncertainty for boosted models, which per se do not qualify the precision accuracy of predictions, and to account for all sources of prediction uncertainty of regression kriging approaches (Viscarra Rossel et al., 2014).
+Bootstrapping is also useful to model prediction uncertainty for boosted models, which do not qualify the accuracy of predictions per se, and to account for all sources of prediction uncertainty in regression kriging approaches (Viscarra Rossel et al., 2014).

-- In summary, a versatile DSM procedure should - 1. model nonlinear relations between Y(s) and x(s), where responses and covariates may be continous, binary, nominal or ordinal variables, - 2. efficiently build models with good predictive performance for large sets of covariates (p >> 30), - preferably result in parsimonious models with a simple structure that can be easily interpreted and checked for plausibility, and - 4. accurately quantify the precision accuracy of predictions computed from the fitted models.
+In summary, a versatile DSM procedure should

+- 1. model non-linear relations between $Y(\mathbf{s})$ and $\mathbf{x}(\mathbf{s})$ , where responses and covariates may be continuous, binary, nominal or ordinal variables, - 2. efficiently build models with good predictive performance for large sets of covariates (p>>30), - preferably result in parsimonious models with a simple structure that can be easily interpreted and checked for plausibility, and - 4. accurately quantify the accuracy of predictions computed from the fitted models.

-The objective of our work was to develop a DSM framework that optimizes meets requirements 1-4 based on boosted geoadditive models (geoGAM), an extension of GAM for spatial data.
-First, we introduce the modelling framework 35 and describe in detail the model building procedure.
-Second, we apply the method to use the method in three DSM case studies from in the Canton of Zurich, Switzerland, aiming at different types of responses: Effective cation exchange capacity (ECEC) of forest topsoils (continuous response), 40 presence/absence of morphological features for waterlogging in agricultural soils (binary response), and drainage classes, characterizing prevalence of anoxic conditions, again in agricultural soils (ordinal response).
-To assess the validity of the modelling results with independent data (obtained by split-45 ting the original dataset into calibration and validations subsets), we used specific criteria that take the nature of the various responses properly into account.
-These criteria are in common use for forecast verification in atmospheric sciences (e.g. Wilks, 2011), but, to our knowledge, have not 50 been much used for (cross-)validating DSM predictions.
+The objective of our work was to develop a DSM framework that meets requirements 1-4 based on boosted geoadditive models (geoGAMs), an extension of GAM for spatial data.
+First, we introduce the modelling framework and describe in detail the model-building procedure.
+Second, we use the method in three DSM case studies in the Canton of Zurich, Switzerland that aim at different types of responses: effective cation exchange capacity (ECEC) of forest topsoils (continuous response), the presence or absence of morphological features for waterlogging in agricultural soils (binary response) and drainage classes characterising the prevalence of anoxic conditions, again in agricultural soils (ordinal response).
+To assess the validity of the modelling results with independent data (obtained by splitting the original dataset into calibration and validations subsets), we used specific criteria that take the nature of the various responses properly into account.
+These criteria are in common use for forecast verification in atmospheric sciences (e.g. Wilks, 2011), but to our knowledge have not often been used to (cross-)validate DSM predictions.

-2 geoGAM modelling framework
+2 The geoGAM framework